japila-books/spark-sql-internals/docs/spark-sql-udfs.md

 # User-Defined Functions

-*User-Defined Functions* (aka *UDF*) is a feature of Spark SQL to define new link:spark-sql-Column.adoc[Column]-based functions that extend the vocabulary of Spark SQL's DSL for transforming link:spark-sql-Dataset.adoc[Datasets].
+*User-Defined Functions* (aka *UDF*) is a feature of Spark SQL to define new spark-sql-Column.md[Column]-based functions that extend the vocabulary of Spark SQL's DSL for transforming spark-sql-Dataset.md[Datasets].

 [IMPORTANT]
 ====
-Use the link:spark-sql-functions.adoc[higher-level standard Column-based functions] (with link:spark-sql-Dataset.adoc[Dataset operators]) whenever possible before reverting to developing user-defined functions since link:spark-sql-udfs-blackbox.adoc[UDFs are a blackbox] for Spark SQL and it cannot (and does not even try to) optimize them.
+Use the spark-sql-functions.md[higher-level standard Column-based functions] (with spark-sql-Dataset.md[Dataset operators]) whenever possible before reverting to developing user-defined functions since spark-sql-udfs-blackbox.md[UDFs are a blackbox] for Spark SQL and it cannot (and does not even try to) optimize them.

 As Reynold Xin from the Apache Spark project has once said on Spark's dev mailing list:

 > There are simple cases in which we can analyze the UDFs byte code and infer what it is doing, but it is pretty difficult to do in general.

-Check out link:spark-sql-udfs-blackbox.adoc[UDFs are Blackbox -- Don't Use Them Unless You've Got No Choice] if you want to know the internals.
+Check out spark-sql-udfs-blackbox.md[UDFs are Blackbox -- Don't Use Them Unless You've Got No Choice] if you want to know the internals.
 ====

 You define a new UDF by defining a Scala function as an input parameter of <<udf-function, `udf` function>>.
 It accepts Scala functions of up to 10 input parameters.